nayvcake/nayvcake/README.md

-## Hi there 👋, i am Nayv
+## Hi there 👋,
-I love programming and working with different programming languages and combining a good infrastructure and code base, cryptography that I am currently loving to work with in this area.
+I am Nayv, i love programming and working with different programming languages and combining a good infrastructure and code base, cryptography that I am currently loving to work with in this area.

 I'm currently working with projects that are closed/open source.
 You can check or rate, suggestion they are always open.
 [Projects](https://github.com/nayvcake?tab=repositories)